-- 1. Environment is generally taken to consist of two main aspects: natural and human i.e. man-made or social.
-This division is often reflected in the curriculum of Environmental Studies (EVS) where, traditionally, these have been labelled as Parts I and II separately, or Social Studies and Science respectively.
+- 1. Environment is generally taken to consist of two main aspects: natural and human, i.e. man-made or social.
+This division is often reflected in the curriculum of Environmental Studies (EVS) where, traditionally, these have been labelled as Parts I and II separately, or Social Studies and Science, respectively.
 In fact, the total environment should be viewed integratively as the product of the interaction among the man, the natural environment and the social environment. - 2.
 The proposed curriculum plan tries to include all these three dynamic and mutually interactive elements.
 It has been built around 10 major competencies.
-The first one is concerned with one's well being in the context of natural and social environment.
-The next five deal with the social aspects such as sociocivic environment, the World of Work, spatial relationship between man and his natural environment, man's past-present relationship, and some common problems concerning, environmental interaction.
-The last four major competencies relate to selected components of natural environment pressing on the scientific aspect besides the personal and social ones, and include the elements of health, living things, non-living things, and the earth and sky. - 3.
+The first one is concerned with one's well-being in the context of natural and social environment.
+The next five deal with the social aspects such as socio-civic environment, the world of work, spatial relationship between man and his natural environment, man's past-present relationship, and some common problems concerning environmental interaction.
+The last four major competencies relate to selected components of natural environment pressing on the scientific aspect besides the personal and social ones, and include the elements of health, living things, non-living things, and the earth and the sky. - 3.
 The ten major competencies aimed at the cognitive, affective and psychomotor domains of development together with the content elements associated with them are enumerated below:

-The pupil -
+The pupil

-- (1) acquires awareness about one's well being in the context of social and natural environment. - (2) explores important aspects of one's socio-civic environment and comprehends their working. - (3) knows about various people at work and appreciates the importance about the 'World of work'. - (4) understands and interprets the spatial and interactive relationship between man and his environment. - (5) begins to see the relationship between man's past and present, and to hold the past in its proper perspective.
+- (i) acquires awareness about one's well-being in the context of social and natural environment. - (ii) Explores important aspects of one's socio-civic environment and comprehends their working. - (iii) Knows about various people at work and appreciates the importance about the 'world of work'. - (iv) Understands and interprets the spatial and interactive relationship between man and his environment. - (v) begins to see the relationship between man's past and present, and to hold the past in its proper perspective.